renunadar11-rnrn/Supply-Chain-Delivery-Performance-Analysis/README.md

 | `DataCoSupplyChainDataset.csv` | Original dataset used for the analysis |
 | `.gitignore` | Specifies files and artifacts excluded from version control |

-> **Dataset:** The original dataset is included in this repository for reproducibility.
-The trained machine learning model is not included because of its large file size.
+> **Dataset & Model:** The original dataset is included in this repository for reproducibility.
+The trained Random Forest model is excluded due to its large file size; the notebook contains the complete model training workflow.
 ---

 ## Conclusion